PhilipYip1988/vmware-workstation-installation-guide/windows-81-guest/readme.md

 mks.enableVulkanRenderer = "FALSE"
 ```

-The sfirst setting prevents use of a memory management unit that Windows 8.1 doesn't understand and can lead to a Blue Screen of Death (BSOD).
+The first setting prevents use of a memory management unit that Windows 8.1 doesn't understand and can lead to a Blue Screen of Death (BSOD).
 The second setting prevents VMware from using Vulkan for rendering, which isn't supported by Windows 8.1 and often leads to black screens.

 ## Downloads